The Cuckoo (novel): Synopsis

 The novel is an example of the Meiji period genre of katei shōsetsu, or "domestic fiction".
 Namiko, the daughter of a general, and Takeo, a naval officer and son of a deceased baron, begin the story happily married.
-Their happiness is undermined by cruelty from Taneo, who is Takeo's cousin and a rejected suitor of Namiko's, and from Taneo's mother, who is a demanding mother-in-law to Namiko.
+Their happiness is undermined by cruelty from Taneo, who is Takeo's cousin and a rejected suitor of Namiko's, and from Takeo's mother, who is a demanding mother-in-law to Namiko.
 Then, Namiko contracts tuberculosis.
 Takeo's mother urges him to divorce Namiko, as her illness prevents her from having children.
 Takeo is torn between duty to his family line and individual moral authenticity.
 Even though it means the end of his lineage, he refuses to divorce Namiko, which he considers to be inhumane and unethical.
 At the outbreak of the First Sino-Japanese War, Takeo is called up for active duty, leaving Namiko unprotected.
 His mother, encouraged by the vengeful Taneo, sends Namiko back to her family, effectively dissolving her son's marriage.
 Takeo attempts to die in battle, but is only wounded.
 Namiko considers throwing herself into the sea, but is stopped by an old woman who brings her a copy of the Christian Bible, which they discuss.
 She dies of her illness, and the novel ends with her father and her former husband meeting and mourning at her grave.